FahsaiNak/CombatRL/README.md

-# CombatRL
-## Antibody-Virus Co-evolution Simulation with Multi-Agent Reinforcement Learning
+# CombatRL: Antibody-Virus Co-evolution Simulation with MARL
 This project investigates the potential of Multi-Agent Reinforcement Learning (MARL) approaches to simulate antibody-virus co-evolution.

 ### About